AutoReviser/AutoReviser/README.md

 # ***Work in progress***

 C# is a great programming language but does not have a handy way to update immutable objects partially.
-AutoReiviser provides helper extensions methods to generate partially updated copies of immutable objects using lambda expressions.
-You need not to write many `With...()` methods anymore.
+AutoReviser provides helper extension methods to generate partially updated copies of immutable objects using lambda expressions.
+You need not to write `With...()` methods anymore.
 You just need to tell AutoReviser what properties should be updated to what values using lambda expression.

-There is a immutable object class.
+There is an immutable object class.

 ```csharp
 public class ImmutableObject